 1 Short-term is 0-10 years; long-term is 11-20 years.
+Projects with unknown implementation years are listed as long-term.

-SYSTEM PERFORMANCE MEASURES
+SYSTEM PERFORMANCE INDICATORS

-The table below lists performance measures for the region's aviation system.
+The table below lists performance indicators for the region's aviation system.
 The table groups performance measures by "goal," which correspond to the RTP's six main objectives/planning priorities.